polarispw/polarispw.github.io/content/project/medical/index.md

 ---
 title: Medical Image processing
-summary: This project uses deep learning methods to solve the problems of DR diagnosis from fundus photos, the tissue segmentation of cardiac MRI, and the super-resolution of lung CT images
+summary: This project uses deep learning methods to solve the problems of DR diagnosis from fundus photos, the tissue segmentation of cardiac MRI, and the super-resolution of lung CT images.

 tags:
   - CV